dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 ![Jun-Dec C v.
 D](/images/fitbit16.png "Jun-Dec C v.
 D")

-I wanted to know if days I'm running on less sleep, I eat more to make up for it.
+Days I'm running on less sleep do I eat more to make up for it?
 Fortunately I have Fitbit data.
 Bottom line up front: I found no association between hours of sleep the night before and calories recorded the next day (p = 0.241, and see how a horizontal line would fit within the error ribbon above).
 In this process I found a possible lever I could use, though.

+Process follows.

 ### Getting data

 Fitbit data currently can be [downloaded from one's user account](https://www.fitbit.com/export/user/data).
-This is limited to daily level data and downloads of a month at a time.
+This is limited to daily-level data and downloads of a month at a time.
 I recommend the .xls format for easier processing in R.

 ![fitbit's download site](/images/fitbit01.png "fitbit's download site")